SEESolutions-it/DpdlEngine/Install_requirements.md

 * The compilation/encoding of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl

 * The full Java API is available only in the registered Dpdl version (but Dpdl scripting API is fully available)

+* The 'Thread(..)'
+API function is available only in the registered version of Dpdl (use createThread(..) instead, it provides similar functionality)